francescaboe/thm-writeup-dreaming/README.md

 _Solve the riddle that dreams have woven._

-Mysterious.. but don't we like riddles, and we do like dreaming?
+Mysterious.. but don't we like riddles, and don't we like dreaming?

 _While the king of dreams was imprisoned, his home fell into ruins.
 Can you help Sandman restore his kingdom?_